Sabyrtooth

 Sabyrtooth are an American rock duo composed of musicians Coley Carnegie and Abi Mae.
 The duo are strongly influenced by hard rock, grunge, heavy metal and punk.
 Their sound has been described as combining "ethereal, bittersweet vocals" with "visceral guitar riffs" and "blues-influenced drums".
 Sabyrtooth was formed in fall, 2010, in Los Angeles, California, by Coley (drums and backing vocals) and Abi Mae (guitar and lead vocals).
-Sabyrtooth is both a production team and a band whose richly hypnotic sound is a result of the Carnegie's wide-ranging influences and expertise in music production.